-viii.
+vii.
 Budget Justification Workbook

-Applicants must complete the Budget Justification Workbook, which is available on EERE EXCHANGE at https://eere-eXCHANGE.energy.gov/.
+Applicants must complete the Budget Justification Workbook, which is available on EERE Funding Application and Management Forms and on EERE eXCHANGE at https://eere-eXCHANGE.energy.gov/.
 Applicants must complete each tab of the Budget Justification Workbook for the project, including all work to be performed by the prime recipient and its subrecipients and contractors.
 Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
 The "Instructions and Summary" included with the Budget Justification Workbook will autopopulate as the applicant enters information into the Workbook.
 Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.

-Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title ix.
-Summary for Public Release
+Save the Budget Justification Workbook in a single Microsoft Excel file using the following convention for the title "ControlNumber\LeadOrganization\Budget\Justification".

-"ControlNumber LeadOrganization Budget Justification".